rizzlesauce/EFogModSwap/README.md

 ## Getting started

 Download the latest EXE from the Releases page.
-Put it in a folder named DbdModSwap (or whatever you want to call it).
+Put it in a folder named EFogModSwap (or whatever you want to call it).

-Run `DbdModSwap.exe` with no arguments (or double click on it from file explorer) to enter the interactive menu.
+Run `EFogModSwap.exe` with no arguments (or double click on it from file explorer) to enter the interactive menu.

 ### Configure game folder and version